-- Removal: Caregivers may use a cotton swab to lift the foreign body off your eye.
+- Removal: Healthcare providers may use a cotton swab to lift the foreign body off your eye.
 They may need to use a needle or other instrument to gently scrape the foreign body off your eye.
 Numbing medicine will be put on your eye before foreign body removal.

 - Eyedrops: Artificial tears may help soothe your irritated eye.

 - Antibiotic eye medicine: This is used to treat or prevent an infection.
 It may be given as eyedrops or as an ointment.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.